orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   // TODO: Allow for intermediate result. for .count/.reduce and nodes -> Halting problem
   // TODO: Checks for uniqueness, only once per location: TODO: What would a reduce look like that doesn't do this (could be useful for intermediate results) - is this useful?

+  // TODO: There exists a Node which is "nothing selected of some structure": If nothing is selected. .equals is the same as .identical.
+Because [1, 2, 3] = [1, 2, 3]
+  // TODO: Intermediate partial equality how?

 export abstract class Selection<TNode extends Selection<TNode>> extends Query<TNode> {
 Node